carlojacob/ohPoo/README.md

     1. If user declines after the first request, let them know the consequence, and how to turn on Notifications in Settings.
 Add a link to Settings, if possible.
     1. Pop up permission alert if the user previously declined to receive notifications (not desirable unless a user can select not to be asked again).
 1. Research whether navigating to my app to another via the "Back to [App]" button in the top left, or via a push notif, will impact the behavior of my scene change code.
 It isn't expected as I only check whether I am in the `.active` state.
+1. Periodic alerts/sounds to remind the user about their business.

 ### Known Issues/Bugs
 1. Colors aren't the same in dark mode.